Momma (band)

-Momma is an American indie rock band from Los Angeles, California.
+Momma is an American indie rock band from Calabasas, California based in Brooklyn, New York.

 History

-Momma consists of Etta Friedman and Allegra Weingarten, who have been friends with each other since meeting at Viewpoint School, as well as drummer Zach Capitti Fenton.
-Momma released their first album in 2018 through Danger Collective Records, titled Interloper.
+Momma was formed in 2015 by Etta Friedman and Allegra Weingarten, who have been friends since meeting at Viewpoint School.

+The band signed with Polyvinyl when the record label cold emailed them.

+Momma released their first album, Interloper, in 2018 on Danger Collective Records.
 On February 24, 2020, Momma announced their second album, Two Of Me, alongside a new song, "Double Dare".
 On April 6, 2020, Momma shared another song from the album, "Biohazard".
 The album was recorded during summer break while the members were attending college.
-The album was described as a concept album.
+The album was described as a concept album "about small-town life in an alternate reality".
 The band went on to release their third album, Household Name, on July 1, 2022 via Polyvinyl and Lucky Number to critical acclaim.
+In mid-2023, they opened several shows for Weezer during their Indie Rock Road Trip tour.
+They released their latest album "Welcome to My Blue Sky" on April 4, 2025.
+They opened three shows on The Marías "Submarine Extended" tour in late September 2025.

+Musical style

+Marcy Donelson of AllMusic called Momma "riffy, ruminative indie rock."